 (g) the registered nurse’s name and signature.

 [Regulation 36AA inserted in Gazette 29 Jun 2001 p.
-3115-18.]
+3115-18; amended in Gazette 15 Dec 2006 p.
+5630.]

 36A.
 Storage of substances included in Schedule 4

 (1) A pharmaceutical chemist to whom a substance included in Schedule 4 is supplied shall not store it, or expose or offer it for sale, in any portion of a pharmacy to which persons other than members of the staff of the pharmacy have access.